m1u0/shootingcv/README.md

 ## example

-The following was made with shootingcv.
+The following video was synced and created with shootingcv.
 ![sample video](resources/output.gif)

 ## limitations / roadmap